brack3t/django-braces/docs/other.rst

 ExtraContextMixin
 -----------------

-The ``ExtraContextMixin`` allows us to *statically* or *programmatically* add statically to the context which is useful in cases like navigation highlighting.
+The ``ExtraContextMixin`` allows you to easily set static context data.

 ::